-What is Benzyl Alcohol?
+What is Benzyl Alcohol (Aromatic Alcohol) ?

 This compound is not very soluble in water.
 However, it forms miscible mixtures with diethyl ether and other alcohols.
 Many plants are known to naturally produce C6H5CH2OH.
 The essential oils extracted from jasmine, ylang-ylang, and hyacinth contain some amount of benzyl alcohol.